Welcome Future Trojans

-We know that you probably have many questions about what high school will be like, and in a typical year, we would be able to answer many of your question in person.
-Obviously, this is not a typical year as we all continue to work and learn from home, but we have not forgotten about you!
+We know that you probably have many questions about what high school will be like, and in a typical year, we would be able to answer many of your questions in person.
+Obviously, this is not a typical year as we are still practicing many safety protocols, but we have not forgotten about you!
 We have compiled a list of the most commonly asked questions with answers below.
 In some cases, we have added short video responses that will allow you to meet your future classmates and teachers.

 You are coming to an amazing school with a caring staff and we hope that this information helps you as you prepare for your transition to high school.